laurencelumi/scantools/README.md

 scantool:

-    takes a single scan of multiple films strips removes the holder and seperats each frame
+    takes a single scan of multiple films strips removes the holder and seperats each frame and inverts it

+    scantool both fullscan.tif
-    scantool fullscan.tif
+    scantool both -p profile dmax 1.8 fullscan.tif prefix_used_output_files

     or

-    scantool -n 25 fullscan.tif
+    scantool frames fullscan.tif

 vtrimscan